 COC must ensure that persons with disabilities have full access to COC's programs and services.
-This responsibility begins with the first contact by an interested family and continues through every aspect of the program.
+This responsibility begins with the first inquiry of an interested family and continues through every programmatic area of the public housing program [24 CFR 8].